Welcome to the Muskingum University ResNet Program

 programs will not work properly with

 other products of the same type.
-For
+For that reason, you should only run one anti-virus program on your computer.

 What about Routers and Wireless Access?

-on the network, because they conflict
+on the Muskingum network.
+They conflict

-with the services provided and cause
+with services provided and cause

 service interruption for everyone.

-Students who attempt to use these devices
+Students who attempt to use these devices or methods

 will be disconnected from the network

-until the devices are removed... no
+until the sharing is removed... no

 What about Video Game Consoles?

 Many modern video game consoles provide ethernet based network connectivity for multi-player gaming.
 Your console must be registered to allow you to use these services at Muskingum.
 Registration is a simple process and is accomplished by going to the Game Registration page.
+Note: The Game Registration page is only available from student computers connected to the Muskingum network.

 You will need your username and password, as well as the MAC address for your game console.
 Information on how to find the MAC address can be found at the manufacturer’s web site.
 Additionally, your console must be on and connected to the network.
 Please be advised, priority is given to academic network traffic over entertainment traffic, and therefore CNS does not guarantee the quality of these gaming services.
 NOTE: It may take up to 10 minutes for the game device MAC address to filter through to the registration system.
 Please be patient.